Skip to content

 SQLID Format

-Each query gets a short identifier like se-a1b2c3 (select), up-x4y5z6 (update), in-m7n8o9 (insert), mv-p1q2r3 (materialized view), or xx-s4t5u6 (other).
+Each query gets a short identifier: se-a1b2c3 (select), up-x4y5z6 (update), in-m7n8o9 (insert), de-p1q2r3 (delete).
 Use this ID with --sql-detail.

 --sql-overview